kkolyan/fyrox_scripting/www/fyrox_cs/src/introduction.md

 # How to use

+Get Fyrox C# SDK.

-Install [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet) (later versions probably will work fine too, but not tested).
+Install [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet) if it's not installed yet.

 Select a project directory where you'll keep scripts and other resources.
 Double-click on `C:/dev/fyrox_cs_sdk/fyroxed_cs_netcore.exe` and choose that directory.